jomorlier/mdocourse/README.md

 By the way, GP is an interpolating **or** regressing method ?
 Play with the code.

 Inspired from Menke's book: Another MATLAB tutorial on [Reduced Order Modeling](http://htmlpreview.github.io/?https://github.com/jomorlier/mdocourse2018/blob/master/RoM/ROM.html) using SVD/POD approach.

+What about MDO ?
+No MDO without MDA...
+Here is a simple example